Jtfi/Jtfi/README.md

 - Hi, I’m Justin
-- I'm currently taking Software Engineering at Conestoga College I'm having a blast learning a ton about coding and stuff I'll be posting some of my projects and just learning more
+- I have finished my Software Engineering program at Conestoga College I had a blast learning a lot about coding I'll be posting some of my projects and just learning more

 - I’ve learned a bit about C and C++, I do want to learn more about JS, HTML and C# though...